Skip to content

 • If you suspect that your child is a reluctant attender or is unhappy at school, do not keep them at home.
 Contact the school as soon as possible so that any difficulties can be resolved;

-• Make sure your child arrives to school on time and is prepared for the day ahead
+• Make sure your child arrives at school on time and is prepared for the day ahead (e.g. that they have the correct school uniform, homework, swimming kit);

 • Attend any meetings that you are invited to regarding attendance;

-• Availability of breakfast and late club places to allow flexibility of drop off and collection from school;
+• Availability of breakfast and late club places to allow flexibility in drop off and collection from school;

 • Monitoring of attendance and consultation with parents is ongoing;